-Careers in Geography - Weblinks
+Careers in geography - useful websites

-BestCourse4Me - an independent website which aims to show the links between university courses and typical jobs after graduating.
+BestCourse4Me - An independent website which aims to show the links between university courses and typical jobs after graduating.
 It also provides information about employment prospects and salary levels associated with different qualifications and careers.

 Meteorology - Careers related to meteorology are covered in detail at the new website of the Royal Meteorological Society which also includes a range of other materials for teachers.

 Surveying - Surveying is a job which involves a range of 'geographical' skills and the use of modern mapping techniques and data gathering.
 To find out more, visit the Become a Surveyor website which has case studies of people who moved into the profession such as Debbie Baxter (see the Careers Cards page).
 This page explorers the various routes you can take to become a surveyor.
 Visiting speakers can also be organised for schools.
 It's also worth checking out RICS website Surveying-360 which provides all sorts of information and inspiration for graduates.

 Planning - The Royal Town Planning Institute have some useful resources on careers in planning.
 Their Future Planners initiative is an exciting programme that aims to raise awareness of and foster interest in planning with school students generally aged 11-18.

 National Parks - Find out about the various roles available within the UK National Park Authorities including ranger, planner, archaeologist, education team, sustainable development advisor and GIS officer.